StarkSources/blog/_posts/2018-11-30-How-to-create-a-wesbite-with-free-domain-and-free-hosting.md

 > You can start your site/blog as a basic one with these free resources and then you can upgrade based on your usage if needed.

-This is provided for Hostinger Platoform as an Educational Resources.This provides both a free domain and hosting. you can also install wordpress on your website using this platform.
+This is provided for Hostinger Platform as an Educational Resources.This provides both a free domain and hosting. you can also install wordpress on your website using this platform.

 [000WEBHOST](https://www.000webhost.com/955007.html)